soshika/mysql-es/README.md

-# Project Title
+# RABBITMQ consumer

-A short description about the project and/or client.
+A python script which consumer messages from rabbit-mq

 ## Getting Started